How to Increase GFR (Glomerular Filtration Rate) naturally ?

 Seek medical treatment

-To know how to increase GFR, don’t forget to consult your renal dietitian.
-In end-stage kidney disease, your doctor may refer you to a kidney specialist to determine the best diet for your condition.
+To know how to increase GFR, don’t forget to talk to your renal dietitian.
+These experts can help you.
+In end-stage kidney disease, your doctor will ask you to do so.
+They will help you with the best diet for your condition.
+So, see them before things get that hard.
 These specialists are called “renal dieticians.”

-Your renal dietitian will work with you to reduce stress on your kidneys by maintaining a balance of fluids and minerals in your body.
+Your renal dietitian will work with you.
+They will reduce stress on your kidneys with good food.
+Your body will get back to normal.
+They will help you with the proper balance of fluids and minerals in your body.
+You will need to reduce your sodium.

 Takeaway